 Paroxysmal Supraventricular Tachycardia (PSVT)

-PSVT is due to an abnormality in the electrical system of the heart.
-People with this condition have sudden and unexpected episodes of rapid heartbeat that start and stop without warning.
+PSVT is caused by an abnormality in the electrical system of the heart.
+People with this condition have sudden and unexpected episodes of rapid heart rate that start and stop without warning.

 A normal resting heart rate is between 60 and 100 beats per minute.
-During a PSVT episode, a patients’ heart rate increases dramatically, sometimes exceeding 250 beats per minute.
-While experiencing an episode of PSVT, symptoms may include palpitations, sweating, chest pressure or pain, shortness of breath, sudden onset of fatigue, fainting, and anxiety.
-PSVT symptoms are commonly misdiagnosed as anxiety or panic attacks, especially in women.
+During a SVT episode, a patients’ heart rate increases dramatically, sometimes exceeding 250 beats per minute.
+While experiencing an episode of SVT, symptoms may include palpitations, sweating, chest pressure or pain, shortness of breath, sudden onset of fatigue, fainting and anxiety.
+Symptoms experienced by PSVT patients are commonly misdiagnosed as anxiety or panic attacks, especially in women.

-PSVT episodes can first appear at any time in a patient’s life time and may occur in otherwise healthy patients.
-The frequency and severity of PSVT episodes vary from patient to patient and can even vary within an individual patient.
-Our market research shows patients living with PSVT experience a median of four to seven episodes per year despite up to two-thirds of them taking daily prescription medications to prevent episodes.
+PSVT can appear at any time in a patient’s lifetime and may occur in otherwise healthy patients.
+The frequency and severity of SVT episodes vary from patient to patient and can even vary within an individual patient.
+Our market research shows patients living with PSVT experience a median of four to seven SVT episodes per year despite up to two-thirds of them taking daily prescription medications to prevent episodes.
 These episodes may last anywhere from minutes to hours and can be debilitating for patients, leaving them unable to focus on family or work.
-Market research also shows that, in the year of diagnosis, almost 40% of PSVT patients experience multiple episodes per year that last more than 10 minutes, with 10% of episodes being reported as severe enough to warrant a trip to the hospital for treatment.
+Market research also shows that, in the year of diagnosis, almost 40 percent of PSVT patients experience multiple SVT episodes per year that last more than 10 minutes, with 10 percent of episodes being reported as severe enough to warrant a trip to the hospital for treatment.
 After the first year of diagnosis, these percentages decrease modestly to approximately one-third of those surveyed, likely due to medication use and vagal maneuvers.

 While PSVT is not typically life threatening, the uncertainty of when an episode will occur and how long it will last can significantly impact patient quality of life.
-Researchers have noted that up to 27% of patients living with PSVT stopped driving for fear of temporary loss of consciousness.
+Researchers have noted that up to 27 percent of patients living with PSVT stopped driving for fear of temporary loss of consciousness.